blocksds/dswifi/documentation/internet_mode.md

 // set the settings manually if you want.
 Wifi_SetIP(0, 0, 0, 0, 0);

-// If the access point requires a WEP password, ask the user to provide it. if (AccessPoint.security_type != AP_SECURITY_OPEN)
+if (AccessPoint.flags & WFLAG_APDATA_CONFIG_IN_WFC)
 {
+    // If the AP is known, use the password stored in the WFC settings Wifi_ConnectWfcAP(&AccessPoint);
+}
+else
+{
+    // This AP isn't in the WFC settings.
+If the access point requires a WEP/WPA
+    // password, ask the user to provide it.
+Note that you can still allow the
+    // user to call this function with an AP that is saved in the WFC settings,
+    // but the function will ignore the saved settings in the WFC configuration
+    // and use the provided password instead. if (AccessPoint.security_type != AP_SECURITY_OPEN)
+    {
         // WEP passwords can be 5 or 13 characters long, WPA passwords must be at
         // most 64 characters long.
         const char *password = "MyPassword123";
         Wifi_ConnectSecureAP(&AccessPoint, (u8 *)password, strlen(password));
     }
     else
     {
         // Open network
         Wifi_ConnectSecureAP(&AccessPoint, NULL, 0);
+    }
 }
 ```